About the school

 School building

-The building was constructed by the project of the Estonian architectural bureau Arhitekt Must and their vision “Seven brothers”.
-The authors of the project are architects Ott Alver, Alvin Järving, Mari Rass, Jõnn Sooniste, Katrin Vilberg, Lisett Laurimäe, Karoliine Kuus ja Kaire Koidu.
-The building has been awarded with several Estonian architectural awards.
+The building was designed by the Estonian architectural bureau Arhitekt Must, based on their vision “Seven Brothers.”
+The project was authored by architects Ott Alver, Alvin Järving, Mari Rass, Jõnn Sooniste, Katrin Vilberg, Lisett Laurimäe, Karoliine Kuus, and Kaire Koidu.
+The construction was funded by the state budget and the European Regional Development Fund.